echasnovski/mini.nvim/MAINTAINING.md

     end
     ```

-    - Modify CI to not test on Neovim 0.x.
+    - Modify CI to not test on old Neovim version.
+    - Update issue template to not include old Neovim version.
     - Update README and repo description to indicate new oldest supported Neovim version.
     - Wait for a considerable amount of time (at least about a month) *and* a new 'mini.nvim' stable release (so that there is no actual deprecation in the stable release).